glenlong/wedding/src/content/posts/groom-speech/example-funny.md

 >
 > Naomi, thank you for being Sarah’s Maid of Honour and helping keep her calm and sane over the last few days.
 I know from experience that’s not an easy task.
 And thanks for organizing a hen do that didn’t involve male strippers or butlers in the buff or anything like that.
 Or at least, for doing an excellent job of hiding it from me.
 >
-> Thanks to the other bridesmaids too, Kelly, Sam and Gabrielle.
+> Thanks to the other Bridesmaids too, Kelly, Sam and Gabrielle.
 You all look gorgeous.
 Am I allowed to say that now?
 Just the once apparently.
 Well thanks for all your help and support anyway.
 We have a little something here for you too.
 >
 > Finally our sincere thanks to everyone else who helped make today run smoothly.
 I’d love to mention you all individually but I don’t want this to turn into one of those three-hour Oscar acceptance type speeches.
 >